 I also liked how the author used non-human characters in this fantasy world.
 There were the usual non-human creatures that we read in most fantasy books these days, but their presence didn’t feel typical or boring at all.

 Overall, this was a very exciting, intriguing and captivating book for me.
-Sunbolt is only the first in a serial and I can’t wait to read the rest of the series!
+Sunbolt is only the first in a series and I can’t wait to read the rest of it!

 About the Author

 Intisar Khanani grew up a nomad and world traveler.
 Born in Wisconsin, she has lived in five different states as well as in Jeddah on the coast of the Red Sea.
 She first remembers seeing snow on a wintry street in Zurich, Switzerland, and vaguely recollects having breakfast with the orangutans at the Singapore Zoo when she was five.
 She currently resides in Cincinnati, Ohio, with her husband and two young daughters.